 About Jascha Heifetz

 Jascha Heifetz, widely regarded as one of the greatest performing artists of all time, was born in Vilnius, Lithuania, which was then occupied by Russia, on February 2, 1901.
-He made his formal public debut at the age of seven in the nearby city of Kovno.
+He made his formal public debut at the age of eight in the nearby city of Kaunas (then known as Kovno).

 With only brief sabbaticals, he performed in public for the next 65 years, establishing an unparalleled standard to which violinists around the world still aspire.